Montessori Mobiles for Babies – Visual and Tactile Development Guide

 Montessori Gobbi Mobile in soft blue gradient tones hanging from a wooden baby gym beside a mirror – Montessori sensory activity supporting newborn vision and depth perception.

-The Montessori crocheted Gobbi mobile often appears at a moment in early development that is easy to overlook.
-Positioned between purely visual materials and later interaction-based objects, the crocheted Gobbi mobile supports a subtle developmental transition where visual attention remains primary while the body begins to respond through gentle, unintentional movement.
-Its role is not
+The Montessori crocheted Gobbi mobile often appears at a developmental moment that is easy to overlook in the first months.
+Positioned between the earlier visual mobiles and the later tactile materials, the crocheted Gobbi supports a subtle transition where visual attention remains primary while the body begins responding more noticeably through movement.
+Its role is

-The Montessori Crocheted Gobbi Mobile: A Visual Bridge Between Seeing and Moving Read More »
+The Montessori Crocheted Gobbi Mobile: When Vision Begins to Connect With Movement Read More »

 expected-visual-skills in the first 6 months